 Ads Data Hub's privacy checks apply to the collection of MRC-accredited metrics.
 Rows that aren’t aggregated enough to protect end-user privacy (must contain data on 50 or more users), or don’t meet Ads Data Hub’s other privacy checks, will be dropped.
-This applies to filtered row summary within the query and API results.
+This applies to filtered row summaries within the query and API results.

 However, the immutable queries that produce MRC-accredited metrics are less likely to be filtered than custom queries.
 This is due to the queries using only a few key slicing dimensions, such as full days or device-type, such that re-running the queries with variations in parameters is unlikely to accidentally isolate small groups of users.

 The likelihood of the MRC-accredited metrics being filtered from your results may increase if:

 - The campaigns you're measuring have a low number of events, such as in the case of campaigns with low budgets or narrow targeting.